 • Make sure there are no cracks in the jamun. if there are cracks then there are high chances for jamuns to break while frying.

-• Deep fry in medium hot oil or ghee. frying in ghee gives good flavour to jamuns.
+• Deep fry in medium hot oil or ghee. frying in ghee gives good flavor to jamuns.

 • Stir continuously and fry on low flame.